Last Updated on 22/08/2023

 For everything else that’s in good condition, do a search to see who takes what in your area.
 Children’s hospitals and kindergartens might be interested in toys, for example.
 Some charities and veteran’s associations appreciate working laptops, MP3 players, and other electronics.

 In my particular case, I support a local charity that works with underprivileged children and families in need.
 They organise extracurricular activities for the kids.
 It’s a pleasure supporting them, as they’ll come to my house themselves to pick up the items.
 They even issue official tax vouchers for a small deduction on annual tax returns.
-I have donated my musical instruments and gear to them, and most recently they picked up a huge lot of photographic equipment I cleared out.
+I have donated my musical instruments and gear to them, and most recently they picked up a huge lot of photographic equipment I cleared out during my four-week declutter challenge.
 If you’re sorting out hobby supplies, you might want to see if you have a similar organisation in your area that works with kids and needs supplies.

 Selling Items You’ve Cleared Out